2025 FIFA Arab Cup

-The 2025 FIFA Arab Cup (كأس العرب 2025) will be the 11th edition of the Arab Cup, the Arab world's national team football tournament.
-It will be the second edition under FIFA's jurisdiction, with previous editions having been organized by the Union of Arab Football Associations (UAFA).
-The tournament will take place in Qatar from 1 to 18 December 2025.
-This is the third time that Qatar are hosting the competition following the 1998 and 2021 editions.
-Algeria are the defending champions.
+The 2025 FIFA Arab Cup (كأس العرب 2025) was the 11th edition of the Arab Cup, the Arab world's national team football tournament.
+It was the second edition under FIFA's jurisdiction, with previous editions having been organised by the Union of Arab Football Associations (UAFA).
+The tournament took place in Qatar from 1 to 18 December 2025.
+This was the third time that Qatar hosted the competition, following the 1998 and 2021 editions.

+In the final, Morocco played Jordan on 18 December at the Lusail Stadium in Lusail.
+Morocco won the match 3–2 after extra time to claim their second Arab Cup.

 Teams

 Of the 23 participating teams, the host nation Qatar, the title holders Algeria, and the remaining seven highest-ranked teams based on the April 2025 FIFA Ranking automatically qualified for the group stage.
-The remaining 14 teams will play seven single-leg qualification matches, with the seven winners advancing to the group stage.
-In the group stage, there will be four groups of four teams in a round-robin format, with the top two teams from each group qualifying for the knockout stage, which will consist of quarter-finals, semi-finals, a play-off for third place, and the final.
+The remaining 14 teams played seven single-leg qualification matches, with the seven winners advancing to the group stage.
+In the group stage, there were four groups of four teams in a round-robin format, with the top two teams from each group qualifying for the knockout stage, which consisted of quarter-finals, semi-finals, a play-off for third place, and the final.

 The 14 teams in the qualifiers were paired based on their April 2025 FIFA Ranking and consist of the seven lowest-ranked teams from both the AFC and the CAF.
-The highest-ranked AFC team plays the lowest-ranked CAF team, the second-highest-ranked AFC team plays the second-lowest-ranked CAF team, and so forth, creating seven inter-confederation matchups.
-The winners of qualification matches 1, 2, and 3 will occupy positions 2, 3, and 4 in Pot 3 for the final tournament draw, while the winners of the remaining four matches will be placed in Pot 4 in order.
+The highest-ranked AFC team played the lowest-ranked CAF team, the second-highest-ranked AFC team played the second-lowest-ranked CAF team, and so forth, creating seven inter-confederation matchups.
+The winners of qualification matches 1, 2, and 3 occupied positions 2, 3, and 4 in Pot 3 for the final tournament draw, while the winners of the remaining four matches were placed in Pot 4 in order.

 Note: Parentheses show FIFA World Ranking (at the time of the draw) and confederation.